 Worship at St Oswald's

-For details of the week's services and events see our Pew sheet - click here
+For details of the next few weeks' services and events see our Pew sheet - click here

 Sunday Morning Services

 8am Holy Communion every Sunday - This is a simple, quiet and reflective service, in modern language and includes a brief sermon

 10am Main Sunday Service: The content and style of this service varies through the month - see below.

 1st Sunday - All Age Family Service.
 Informal, suitable for children, with our music group.
 Usually ends at about 10:40am